Undline/UndChain/readme.md

     - Establishes and maintains consistent block time across the network to ensure synchronization.

+### Mimic

-- **Mimic** - This is UndChain’s dedicated AI co-chain, designed to revolutionize how artificial intelligence is deployed and used across decentralized networks.
+Mimic is UndChain’s dedicated AI co-chain, designed to revolutionize how artificial intelligence is deployed and used across decentralized networks.
 The Mimic co-chain focuses on creating **specialized AI models** tailored for specific tasks, ensuring efficiency, modularity, and adaptability.
 These models are connected to a **hypervisor system**, which intelligently routes incoming requests to the appropriate AI for seamless performance.

 **Key Features:**